microsoft/FluidFramework/docs/README.md

 ### Content guidelines

 Try to use Markdown as much as possible.
-You can embed HTML in Markdown, it is recommended to stick to md and shortcodes/partials.
+You can embed HTML in Markdown, but we recommended sticking to Markdown and shortcodes/partials.

 ## Menus